 This course will focus on conceptual and theoretical aspects of Criminology I. In substantive terms it will cover topics such as: What is Criminology I?
 What is crime?
-The measurement of crime, crime in the Caribbean, the criminal offender, criminal victimisation, theories of crime with specific reference to biological, psychological, social positivist, inter-actionist, structuralist and combination theories, and will conclude with a focus on the inter-relationships of criminological theories and criminal justice policies.
+The measurement of crime, crime in the Caribbean, the criminal offender,

 In addressing the above issues, special focus will be placed on the relationship between mainstream Criminology I perspectives and the empirical realities of crime in the Caribbean.